What is the Weather Like in Rarotonga and the Cook Islands in February?

 If you want to avoid the risk of cyclones in the Cook Islands, it’s best to travel in the dry season.
 For those planning to travel during February, see Cyclone Safety in the Cook Islands.

-February is one of the quietest months in Rarotonga and the Cook Islands in terms of tourist numbers, partly due to the unappealing wet season and partly due to it being summer where many tourists come from.
-Nevertheless, those who travel in February can expect much of the place to themselves or shared with locals – depending on where you stay.
-Here are a couple of February destination recommendations…
+February is one of the quietest months in Rarotonga and the Cook Islands in terms of tourist numbers, partly due to the unappealing wet season and partly because it is summer, when many tourists visit from other parts of the world.
+Nevertheless, those who travel in February can expect to have much of the place to themselves or share it with locals, depending on where they stay.
+Here are a couple of recommendations for February destinations…

 Rarotonga – Rarotonga is the most popular island to visit in the Cook Islands, so if you want to experience it during the less “buzzing” summer season, February is a good time to go.
 You’re also more likely to find irresistible airfares and discounts for Raro’s most sought-after accommodations in February.
 Find out more about what Rarotonga is all about in the 50 Best Things to Do on Rarotonga.